 A DBA does not offer any legal protection for your personal assets in the event that your business is sued.
 For more information on setting up a limited liability company, visit our How to Form an LLC page and select your state.

-File Online With the North Dakota Secretary of State’s FirstStop Website
+File a Tradename or Fictitious Name Online With the North Dakota Secretary of State’s FirstStop Website

 $25 Filing Fee